eiger824/PatientGenerator/README.md

 ################################################
 ################################################

-This repository
+This repository generates a list of patients with random parameters and implements a database interface where the results can be filtered according to search parameters.

 *** INSTRUCTIONS TO BUILD ***

 Just run

+    make new

+to generate new patient data or

-    make
+    make int

-every time new data wants to be obtained.
+to generate new patient data and enter an interactive database
 *******************************************